PorticoExchange/PIP/README.md

 # Contribution

-Any people can make new proposa.
+Any people can make new proposal.
 Only open PR

 # License